Carolyn Newmark on Creating Seamless AI Workflows

-The release of OpenAI’s GPT-5 is the latest watershed moment for generative AI, pushing the boundaries of what's possible with LLMs.
+The release of OpenAI’s GPT-5 is a huge moment for generative AI, pushing the boundaries of what’s possible.
 For engineering teams, this is a call to action.
-But without a unified platform, the path to leveraging a new frontier model is often paved with infrastructure headaches, security concerns, and complex integrations that can take weeks or months.
+But as our product leader, Carolyn Newmark, knows all too well, leveraging a new frontier model isn't simple.
+Without a unified platform, you're often stuck with infrastructure headaches, security concerns, and complex integrations.
+These hurdles can delay your projects by weeks or even months, turning an exciting opportunity into a frustrating slog.

 Cake is built to solve this.
 We provide a managed, open-source platform that enables teams to deploy solutions that leverage new models like GPT-5 in minutes, not months.
 Our value proposition isn't just speed; it's about providing a secure, reliable, and observable stack from day one, allowing developers to focus on product logic instead of operational overhead.